 How to Make Vegan Tofu Tacos

 Start off by preheating the oven (425°F or 220°C) and prepping the tofu to bake.
-If you're using extra-firm tofu there is no need to press first (unless you're using the freeze/thaw method, which you can read more about here.)
+If you're using super-firm tofu there is no need to press first (unless you're using the freeze/thaw method, which you can read more about here.)

 Make a paste for the tofu by adding it to a bowl and stirring to combine.
 Next, break the tofu into small chunks over the bowl.
 These chunks should be a bit smaller that nuggets, but larger than crumbles.
 Once the tofu is broken up, fold the chunks into the paste until all of the tofu is evenly coated.